 Photo of my climbing partner John Lauchlan on day 12 of the first ascent of the SW Buttress of Mount Logan (5,959 m,19,551 ft)- Canada's highest mountain.
 John was killed in an avalanche while attempting the first solo ascent of Polar Circus Feb 5, 1982.
 In a erie coincidence ice climber Mark Salesse, went missing on Polar Circus Feb 5, 2015 after an avalanche, the 33rd anniversary of John's death.
 Head over the Gripped.com to read more on John and Mark and the eerie tragedy of Feb 5. @grivel @scarpana

 Specifically, the award strives to promote the developement of Canadian mountaineers at an international level through the support of worthy expeditions and mountainous adventures.

 You have the opportunity to have your trip fully or mostly paid for simply by applying.
-If you have a big mountain objective, you want to apply for this award.
+If you have a big mountain objective that focuses mostly on technical climbing, you want to apply for this award.